franpossetto/Nina/README.md

 ### 2. View Range (+) and View Range (-)
 Modify the view range in the active view.

-### 3. Type Selector by dimension
+### 3. WallType Selector by dimension
-WalType and PipeType By Dimension.
+This tool allows users to select WallTypes by drawing a dimension.
+The dimension will be compared with every WallType Width, by selecting the one that is most similar.

 ### 4. Show / Hide Point Clouds
 Show or Hide point clouds in the current view.